 Unfavorable changes in any of these or other factors could cause us to fail to meet our operating and financial projections and could materially and adversely affect our business, prospects, financial condition and operating results.

-Initial production of commercial units of our Guardian XT and Guardian XO products, may be delayed beyond our current expectations and therefore initial delivery to customers and receipt of anticipated revenue could be delayed.
+Initial production of commercial units of our core products, the Guardian XO and Guardian XT, may be delayed beyond the end of 2022 and therefore initial delivery to customers could be beyond early 2023.